uikit/uikit-site/docs/pages/introduction.md

 ## HTML markup

-Add the compiled and minified CSS and JavaScript to the header of your HTML5 document.
+Add the compiled and minified CSS and JavaScript to the head of your HTML5 document.
 Also include the UIkit icon library.
 For your basic setup, that's it.

 ```html
 <!DOCTYPE html>